thearfa99/C_Lab_Programs/README.md

 # C_Lab_Programs
-All the C lab programs in the 2nd Semester (migrated from sublit)
+C lab programs in the 2nd Semester (migrated from sublit) PES University